bdevos/appjeniksaan-site/src/pages/linked/name-your-projects-cutesy-things.md

 A name is just a name.
 When naming a software system based on its functionality you hamper it growing or pivoting into another direction.

-Great advice from [~ntietz](https://ntietz.com), pick a name that's fun, strange or cutesy.
+Great advice from [~ntietz](https://ntietz.com).
+Pick a name that's fun, strange or cutesy.